In The Community

 Request your own Service Dog First Responder Training at- www.sdwr.org/ems/

 SDWR Visits Kings Dominion For Autism Awareness Day

 In support of the King’s Dominion Autism Awareness Event, SDWR puppy raisers and staff brought their dogs to raise awareness and work on public access.
 It is the goal of SDWR to be involved in the community of each disability that we serve as well as provide our own community to current SDWR volunteers, puppy raisers, staff and clients.
 Follow our events page for details on the next SDWR event near you!

 “SDWR has a special relationship with Autism Speaks.
 They train service dogs for individuals with disabilities, including those with autism.”

 On Valentines Day, SDWR stopped by VCU to talk about careers in our organization and volunteer positions.

 Check out some cute clips from the day.

 SDWR Visits The Virginia Institue Of Autism

 The Virginia Institute of Autism (VIA) brought in some special guests with four legs and fur.
 Students at the institute got the chance to play with a handful of service dogs and puppies.
-Service dogs by Warren Retrievers supplied the pups in hopes of teaching what textbooks cannot.
+Service Dogs by SDWR supplied the pups in hopes of teaching what textbooks cannot.